 #11: Eat well and eat lots of calories from healthy sources!

 Eating well is obvious.
-If you’re not eating adequate amount of vitamins and minerals, your breastmilk will lack those vitamins and minerals.
+If you’re not eating an adequate amount of vitamins and minerals, your breastmilk will lack those vitamins and minerals.
 Breastfeeding mamas need an additional 400-500 calories per day.
 Aim to get these calories from healthy sources, like grass-fed butter, coconut oil, avocados, olive oil, wild salmon, grass-fed beef, pastured eggs, etc.

 #12: Consider incorporating herbs and supplements to boost your supply.